econ-ark/Life-Cycle-Prime-Time/content/report.md

 # Models

-## The Baseline Academic Model
+## The Baseline Academic Models

 ### The Life Cycle Portfolio ('LCP') Model

-We begin by describing the consumer's optimal consumption/saving problem over the life cycle when they have no access to a risky asset (like the stock market) that earns a higher (expected) rate of return than the safe asset.
+We begin by describing the optimal consumption/saving problem over the life cycle for a consumer with no access to a risky asset (like the stock market) that earns a higher (expected) rate of return than the safe asset.
 After we have finished describing the plain life cycle model we will augment it to add optimal portfolio choice between safe and risky assets.

 In each period, a consumer's flow of utility depends on how much they consume.
 We assume that the utility function is of the standard Constant Relative Risk Aversion form:
 \begin{align}